teleprint-me/bootstrap-arch-linux/notes/Reflector-Quickstart.md

 #### Backup Existing Mirrorlist

-Before running Reflector, it's a good practice to backup your existing mirrorlist.
+Before running Reflector, it's advisable to create a backup of your existing mirrorlist.

 ```bash
 sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup
 ```

+Creating a backup serves several purposes:

+- It prevents accidental overwrites of your current mirrorlist.
+- It allows for easy restoration of the original mirrorlist in case of corruption or malformed entries.
+- It offers a safeguard against potential inclusion of untrustworthy or malicious sources.

 #### Basic Usage